Type D long-stay visa

 KEY REQUIREMENTS

-• sufficient financial resources to cover expenses in France
+• Sufficient financial resources to cover your expenses in France

-• medical insurance for the term of the visa (residence permit)
+• Medical insurance for the duration of the visa (residence permit)

-• children under 18 must attend school in France.
+• Children under 18 must be enrolled in a public or private school in France

 Residence permit and French property purchases

-In many countries, such as Spain, Portugal and Greece, a residence permit may be obtained by purchasing property above a certain value.
-In France, a permanent place of residence (which may include property the applicant owns) is a mandatory requirement when applying for most types of long-stay visas or residence permits.
-However, owning property in France is not grounds for obtaining a residence permit on its own – there are other requirements such as sufficient financial resources.
+In many countries, such as Spain, Portugal, and Greece, a residence permit can be obtained by purchasing property above a certain value.
+In France, however, having rented or owned accommodation is a mandatory requirement when applying for most types of long-stay visas or residence permits.
+It’s important to note that owning property in France alone does not qualify you for a residence permit; you must also meet other requirements, such as demonstrating sufficient financial resources etc.

 Book your consultation today